Rethinking Direct Preference Optimization in Diffusion Models: Experiment

 \subsection{Experiment Results}

-\textbf{Quantitative Results.} To verify the effectiveness of the proposed method, we compare the performance of preference optimization algorithms before and after applying our method.
-Table~\ref{tab:model_comparison} presents the experimental results of our method applied to various preference algorithms, measured in win rates from five reward metrics and their average.
-Notably, in the case of the Diffusion-DPO, the average win rate increases from approximately 69\% to 79\% in Pick-a-Pic v2 test prompts.
-We discuss how each component in our method contributes to performance in the next section.
-The results also show that our method consistently enhances the performance of state-of-the-art baselines across all test prompt sets.
-These findings underscore that the model exploration strategy and the timestep-aware training can orthogonally enhance various preference optimization algorithms.
-We further report our results on SDXL in Table~\ref{tab:sdxl_winrates}, including MAPO~\cite{hong2024marginaware} (Apache-2.0 license) as a baseline.
-The results demonstrate that our method with Diffusion-DPO outperforms the baselines in average win rate.
-Due to the page constraint, we report results for the remaining test prompt sets in Appendix \ref{appendix:quantitative_results}.
+\textbf{Quantitative Results.} To verify the effectiveness of the proposed method, we compare our method with the original Diffusion-DPO and baseline preference optimization algorithms.
+Table~\ref{tab:model_comparison} presents the experimental results, measured in win rates from five reward metrics and their average.
+Notably, when comparing our method to Diffusion-DPO, the average win rate ranges from 67\% to 70\% across datasets, indicating significant improvement of alignment.
+These findings underscore that model exploration plus the timestep-aware training strategy can unlock the potential of Diffusion-DPO.
+We further report our results on SDXL in Table~\ref{tab:sdxl_winrates}, including public checkpoints of MAPO~\cite{hong2024marginaware} and InPO~\cite{lu2025inpo} as baselines.
+Due to space constraints, we report results for the remaining test prompt sets and raw reward scores in Appendix B.

-In addition to reward scores, we also measure the preference accuracy of the implicit rewards.
-We employ 5,000 random image pairs from the Pick-a-Pic v2 validation set and count the number of cases where $r_t(\x_0^w)$ is greater than $r_t(\x_0^l)$, presented in Table~\ref{tab:implicitacc}.
-While existing methods perform well in terms of reward scores, they only perform close to random guessing when tasked with discriminating between winning and losing samples.
-In contrast, our method combined with Diffusion-DPO achieves accuracy over 60\%, indicating that it better captures preference signals than existing methods.

-\textbf{Qualitative Results.} Figure~\ref{fig:quali_comparison} presents the generated images by baselines and our approach with Diffusion-DPO.
+\textbf{Qualitative Results.} Figure~\ref{fig:quali_comparison} presents images generated by baselines and by our method.
 We find that Diffusion-DPO tends to show only subtle changes compared to the original model, due to limited exploration.
 Diffusion-KTO and DSPO also struggle to produce images faithful to the text prompt.
 For example, they fail to generate \textit{burgers} in the first row, and miss compositional objects such as \textit{cyberpunk} + \textit{cat} (DSPO) or \textit{pixel} + \textit{bulldog} (Diffusion-KTO).
-Overall, our method correctly identifies objects and compositional relationships described in the text prompts, and generates aesthetically appealing images compared to other models.
-We display more qualitative results in Appendix \ref{appendix:qualitative_results}.
+Overall, our method correctly identifies objects and compositional relationships described in the text prompts and generates aesthetically appealing images compared to other models.
+We display more qualitative results in Appendix D.

-\subsection{Ablation study}
+\subsection{Ablation Study}